 Once you spot it, turn off the “Main” power to stop the flow of electricity to the fuse box.
 If you have a map of the electric panel, you can skip to directly checking the concerned fuse.
 Keep a battery-powered flashlight handy as you will need it to get a good look inside the panel, you can’t change a fuse in the dark.
 Unscrew the broken fuse and replace it with a new fuse that is the exact same size, amperage, rating, and type as the broken one.

 Never, ever replace a broken fuse with one of a higher amperage.
 It can damage the entire wiring of your home and even damage your electrical appliances connected.
 In case you can’t find a fuse of the exact amperage, replace it with one of a lower amperage until you find the exact same one.
 If you are using a fuse with a lower amperage, remember that the circuit load is even lower.
 So you’ll have to restrict the number of electric appliances you plug in for the time being.
+This will ensure that you don’t have to encounter a blown fuse house.

 Here’s what you can do!
 Carry the fuse to the hardware or some store and ask them for the exact replacement.
 Fuses are rated at 15, 20 and 30 amps depending on the size of the wire that they protect.
 You might want to pick up a few extra fuses so that you don’t need to go running to the hardware store the next time you have a blown fuse.

 If it was a broken fuse, turn on the Main.
 Now check if the power has come back.
 If it’s a circuit breaker, power will be restored as soon as the breaker is reset.
 If the fuse blows or the breaker trips again, it is likely that you are overloading the fuse with too many electrical demands.
 Move a few appliances around, this should solve the problem.
 It could be the sign of a bigger electrical problem if it doesn’t turn on.
 And you’ll need to call an electrician.
+Here’s how to fix a breaker and come out on top.
+Also, this will ensure that your issues with the blown fuse circuit breaker are resolved.

 If your electrical requirements have grown, you will need to contact an electrician and inform him about the increase in your electrical needs.